JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 * Test run results in the console

 For running browser tests, the plugin uses [Headless Chrome](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md) by default.
-You can also choose other browser to run tests in, by adding the corresponding entries inside the `useKarma` section of the build script:
+You can also choose another browser to run tests in, by adding the corresponding entries inside the `useKarma {}` block of the build script:

 ```groovy
 kotlin {